X-rayLaser/generative-rnn/tutorial.md

 Finally, we are going to see how well are we doing on the classification task.
 Let's run this command to get a classification accuracy on all 10000 MNIST test images.
 This might take a few minutes to run.
-If you want to get a less accurate estimate, you may test it on 500 - 1000 examples instead.
+If you want to quickly get a less accurate estimate, you may test it on 500 - 1000 examples instead.
 ```